Avant-Garde Art \ Wyndham Lewis - The Enemy Speaks [LTMCD 2411]

 8. Sympathy (sung by Nelson and Leigh) (1917)

-The CD features a deluxe booklet featuring archive Lewis images as well as historical notes by James Hayward.
-The project has been prepared with the full co-operation of the Wyndham Lewis Memorial Trust.
+CD features full booklet with archive Lewis images as well as historical notes by James Hayward.
+Released in association with the Wyndham Lewis Memorial Trust.

 "Amazing recordings.
 The Enemy Speaks is the exact opposite of the phrase 'dumbed-down' - if only we could let him loose on the majority culture of our time.
 And the last track, Sympathy, is a brilliantly ironic twist" (Pop Matters, 07/2007)

 Born off the coast of Nova Scotia (Canada) on 18 November 1882 to a British mother and American father, Percy Wyndham Lewis was educated in England, first at Rugby School, then at the Slade School of Art in London.
 Between 1902 and 1908 he undertook a bohemian grand tour of Europe, during which he studied art in Paris and Munich, absorbing there the innovations of Cubism and Expressionism, as well as finding an early mentor in Augustus John.
 In 1909 he published his first writing in The English Review, edited by Ford Madox Ford.

 In 1911 Lewis produced his first Cubist/Futurist paintings, and completed a decorative mural for The Cave of the Golden Calf, an avant-garde nightclub.
 Lewis also took part in Roger Fry's second Post-Impressionist exhibition, but quickly fell out with the Bloomsbury clique, instead founding a rival Rebel Art Centre in March 1914.
 Indeed Lewis' quarrelsome, hostile temperament remained a constant throughout his life.